DanaFilipovich/A-B-test-Cookie-Cats/README.md

 Where should the gates be placed?
 Initially the first gate was placed at level 30.
-</p><strong>The goal of analysis: estimate the impact on 1- and 7-day player retention if the first gate will be moved from level 30 to level 40.<strong></p>
+</p><strong>The goal of analysis: estimate the impact on 1- and 7-day retention of players if the first gate will be moved from level 30 to level 40.<strong></p>